Elemental Diet – What is it? How Does it Work? When is it Used? What to Expect During and Afterwards

 Elemental diets have been limited in the past by poor taste and high cost.

-I now use Physician’s Elemental Diet Powder DEXTROSE-FREE from Integrative Therapeutics.
+I now use Physician’s Elemental Diet Powder from Integrative Therapeutics (alsoDextrose-Free version) (search for it on our shop & keep in mind that elemental diets should be professionally managed).
 It is an absolute game-changer for the industry.
 It is pleasant tasting compared to the Vivonex & Vivonex Plus powders used predominantly in medical settings.

-I’ve tried Vivonex Plus & I personally just couldn’t muster the effort to complete a multi-day reset.
+I’ve tried Vivonex Plus & I personally just couldn’t muster the effort to complete a 3 or 5 day reset.
 I have a pretty flexible palate & I still just couldn’t do it.
-It tasted vomit-like.
-That’s why the Dextrose-free powder by Integrative Therapeutics is such an industry-changer.

-I was also very motivated at the time – I was having panic attacks and digestive distress which I later found to be related to mold & metal toxicity along with adrenal burnout!
+I was also very motivated at the time – I was having panic attacks and digestive distress which I later found to be related to mold & metal toxicity!
 The taste was still a deterrent for me.
-This is how I came across the links between flora imbalance with anxiety, and how an elemental diet could be an option – even at just a 1-5 day reset – so I am glad there’s now an alternative available without experimenting with your own homemade blend.
+This is how I came across the links of flora imbalance with anxiety, and how an elemental diet could be an option – even at just a 3-5 day reset – so I am glad there’s now an alternative available without experimenting with your own homemade blend.

 It doesn’t mean you still couldn’t use conventional powders if it means insurance coverage or following another professional’s opinion.

-I felt great on the two days I did make it on Vivonex, and so I was thrilled when Integrative’s new powder was launched shortly after.
+I felt great on the two days I did make it on Vivonex, and so I was thrilled when the new powder was launched.
 Poor taste no longer has to be a factor as to whether you try an elemental diet or not!

-When considering an elemental diet, I invite you to compare the costs of an elemental diet with months of specialist appointments, scans, scopes, loss of work, chronic discomfort, and noncompliance with other powders that taste nasty – and it may be the cheapest option for you long-term.
+While cost can still be an issue, compare the costs of an elemental diet with months of specialist appointments, scans, scopes, loss of work, chronic discomfort, and noncompliance with other powders that taste nasty – and it may be the cheapest option for you long-term.

 So, you decided that you are a candidate for an elemental diet, great!